omgmog/install-all-firefox/README.markdown

 ### Update: 17/03/2012
 - Changed 'prompt' argument to 'no_prompt', so now by default it will prompt.
 - Rewrote the README
-- Updated `bootstrap.sh` so that it launches the installer with `status` argument if no arguments provided.
+- Updated `firefoxes.sh` so that it launches the installer with `status` argument if no arguments provided.

 ### Update: 20/03/2012
 - Small fixes to beta/nightly file finding, see commit messages